 A financial review engagement is when a certified accountant that is independent of your nonprofit goes through your financial statements to see if they follow accounting rules and can be believed.
 A financial review engagement isn’t as detailed and as expensive as an audit.
 It also takes less time.

 Stocks, bonds, and other types of investments are called securities.
-Nonprofit may own securities unless their articles or bylaws say they cannot.
+Nonprofit may own securities unless their articles or bylaws do not allow them to.

 Any corporation that gets more than $10,000 in income from public sources in a single financial year is a soliciting corporation.
 Public sources include: